apptimistco/asn/rfc.md

 The device may exec this command in `open`, `provisional` or `established` states.
 The data of the server's positive acknowledgment has the joined, space separated list of arguments suffixed by a trailing newline.

+### dump ###
+    dump BLOB...

+The device may exec this command in the `established` state for the server to acknowledge with the concatenated named or referenced blobs *with* headers.

 ### fetch ###
     fetch BLOB...